Jōtarō Kawakami: Marriage

-As a proletarian parliamentarian
+Political career

 In the 1928 general election, the first one for which there was universal male suffrage, Kawakami was elected as a member of the Japan Labour-Farmer Party, making him one of only eight Diet members who belonged to a proletarian party.
 After that, although he failed to secure re-election in the 1932 general election, Kawakami made a come-back in the 1936 general election, and from there he would remain in the House of Representatives until his death.
 At this time, he also jumped between different party affiliations, such as the Japan Masses Party, the National Masses Party, and the National Working and Farming Masses Party.

 In 1932, after various Japanese proletarian parties decided to consolidate into the Socialist Masses Party, Kawakami also joined it and agreed with the party when it began to endorse state socialist policies.
 Kawakami voted along with most in the Socialist Masses Party in expelling Saito Takao for his famous antimilitarist speech in 1940.
-In that same year, Hisashi Asō, a figure who worked to further entrench national socialist policies within the Socialist Masses Party, passed away, and Kawakami became his proxy as a director at the Imperial Rule Assistance Association.
+In that same year, Hisashi Asō, a figure who worked to further entrench national socialist policies within the Socialist Masses Party, died, and Kawakami became his proxy as a director at the Imperial Rule Assistance Association.
 Due to these reasons, Kawakami was purged in the immediate postwar period as a wartime collaborator by the occupation authorities.